alzupon/zupon_andrew_hw3/README.md

 # What is it?
 This repository contains all the code for my CSC 585 HW 4 submission.
 It includes a Dockerfile to build the Docker container, this README file, and a directory containing files to train or test the model.
 The Scottish Gaelic data here comes from Lamb and Danso's Annotated Reference Corpus of Scottish Gaelic (ARCOSG).
+Much of my original LSTM was cobbled together from Michael Capizzi's DyNet tutorial.

 This Docker container was built and tested on an Ubuntu 18 Linux machine without a GPU.